How to Get Equity Out of Your Home Without Refinancing

 Home equity loans and Home Equity Lines of Credit (HELOCs) are popular choices that let you borrow against your home’s equity while keeping your original mortgage intact.

-A home equity loan, often dubbed a “second mortgage,” is a popular choice.
-It allows you to borrow against the equity you’ve built in your property, providing you with a lump sum of cash to use as you see fit.
+• A home equity loan, often called a “second mortgage,” allows you to borrow against the equity you’ve built in your property, providing you with a lump sum of cash to use as you see fit.

 Home equity options other than refinancing include reverse mortgages, sale-leaseback agreements, and home equity investments.
 Remember, each choice has its own merits and potential drawbacks, so it’s crucial to thoroughly evaluate and make an informed decision to suit your financial needs and goals.